 - As soon as we set out to do the will of God (to “enter by the narrow gate”), we have to begin to subordinate our desires to right reason and to the law of God.
 This is done both to avoid sin and to express love for God and neighbor.

 - If we actually do this, we begin to overcome vices and build virtues.

 - We cannot accomplish this without grace, which God gives us abundantly in the Sacraments.
 But unless we make the effort, this growth cannot occur.
 Thus, being “strong enough” to enter through the narrow gate of salvation means making the effort with the help of God’s grace.

 - Suppose you set out to avoid the sin of gossip, that is, saying negative things about someone behind his back.
 You have to give up the pleasure that comes from running down another person.
 Giving up that enjoyment is a little death.
-Yet by doing so, you grow in the virtue of justice, since it is unjust to gossip, and temperance because you control yourself, and prudence, because you have made a sound judgment and carried out.
+Yet by doing so, you grow in the virtue of justice, since it is unjust to gossip, and temperance because you control yourself, and prudence, because you have made a sound judgment and carried it out.